Skip Navigation

 In addition to Pipeline permissions and capabilities, review apps also have the following permission model changes:

-• All Heroku Team and Enterprise Team users with “member” role have the “View”, “Deploy” and “Operate” permissions on all Review Apps and CI Apps inside the team.
-This does not enable these users to promote the application though.
+- All Heroku Team and Enterprise Team users with “member” role have the “View”, “Deploy” and “Operate” permissions on all Review Apps and CI Apps inside the team.
+These permissions don’t enable these users to promote the application though.
+Enterprise Team admins can adjust permissions per user or change the auto-join permission settings.

 FAQ